elixir-europe/rdmkit/pages/your_domain/single_cell.md

 - The single cell best practice book by the single-cell best practices consortium: [https://www.sc-best-practices.org/preamble.html](https://www.sc-best-practices.org/preamble.html)

-List relevant tools and resources that researchers can use to address the data management challenges discussed in this protocol.
-Include links to tools, software, and databases that facilitate data preprocessing, analysis, integration, and storage in the context of single-cell sequencing experiments.
 <!-- Feel free to add more sections or subsections as needed. -->